 Where can I try the Indego?

 In the UK, three Clinical Centres use the Indego as part of their therapy programmes.
-Please contact them for more information.
 They also can provide the essential training required for an individual purchaser of the Indego.

 About Parker Hannifin Corporation

 With annual sales of $13 billion in fiscal year 2014, Parker Hannifin is the world’s leading diversified manufacturer of motion and control technologies and systems, providing precision-engineered solutions for a wide variety of mobile, industrial and aerospace markets.
 The company employs approximately 57,500 people in 50 countries around the world.